StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Solana Composability - State as an Interface

 With Solana, the State _is_ the interface.
 Composition can be broken down into systems of state and actions on that state.
 What does this mean?
-If Progam A wants to interact with Program B, it can either
+If Program A wants to interact with Program B, it can either

    * Directly call Program B
    * Write State that is expected by Program B